 awarded in each age and gender category.

 This tournament provides youth 10 to 18 with an opportunity to develop a skill, compete and have fun.
 There are District and International competitions.
-10-11 year old boys competing in 2018
+10-11 year old boys and girls competing annually.

 Childhood Cancer Campaign (CCC)